-(3) "Things" happen really fast, thus cross-sectoral youth policy is pressing.
+(3) "Things" happen really fast; therefore there is a pressing need for cross-sectoral youth policy.
 This is because the period of transition to adulthood is a "demographically dense" period of life (Rindfuss, 1991).
 It is a relatively short period of life where many voluntary and involuntary life-changing events happen.
-These life-changing events are, at the least, the ones included in the "three boxes of life" in the classic literature on the life course: school, work and family.
-But there are other equally relevant "boxes"/ dimensions or sectors: health, leisure, participation, housing, etc. This means that in this very short period of time many individual experiences - such as leaving school, entering, experimenting and/or leaving the labour market, getting married or starting to live together, having children, etc. - take place, making the decisions and the design of life plans even more complex and difficult.
+At the very least, these life-changing events are included in the "three boxes of life" of classic literature on the life course: school, work and family.
+But there are other equally relevant "boxes"/dimensions or sectors: health, leisure, participation, housing, etc. This means that in this very short period of time many individual experiences take place - such as leaving school, entering, experimenting in and/or leaving the labour market, getting married or starting to live together, having children - making the decisions and the design of life plans even more complex and difficult.
 The timing and scope of the policies available are therefore crucial, now.